Sport in Russia: Athletics

+Russia has competed in athletics including high jump, long jump, track athletics, hurdling, pole vault, racewalking, hammer throw, triple jump, javelin throw, and heptathlon.

+Russia was banned from the 2017 and 2019 World Championships because of state-sponsored doping.
+Since 2022, due to the Russian invasion of Ukraine, World Athletics has banned all Russian athletes, support personnel, and officials from all World Athletics Series events for the foreseeable future, including those with ANA status.
+Also beginning in March 2022, after the Russian invasion of Ukraine, the Diamond League excluded Russian and Belarusian athletes from all of its track and field meetings.

 Bandy

 One traditionally popular sport is bandy (informally called "Russian hockey").
 It is considered a national sport, and is one of the biggest spectator sports.
 According to one survey, it is the third most popular sport in Russia.
 The Federation of International Bandy was founded in 1955, by the Soviet Union and three Nordic countries.
-Bandy is the only sport to enjoy the patronage of the Russian Orthodox Church since they're very interested in strengthening their national traditions.
+Bandy is the only sport to enjoy the patronage of the Russian Orthodox Church.
 The Soviet national team won all the Bandy World Championships from the start 1957 until 1979.
-After 10 rounds of the 2011–2012 Russian Bandy League the average attendance was 3,887.
+After 10 rounds of the 2011–12 Russian Bandy League the average attendance was 3,887.
 The national team for women took the silver medal in the six first World Championships.
-In the 2014 WCS, the first gold medal came.

-After the International Olympic Committee’s recommendations following the 2022 Russian invasion of Ukraine, the Federation of International Bandy excluded Russia from participating in the 2022 Women's Bandy World Championship.
-The men's 2020 Bandy World Championship, since before postponed to 2022 due to the COVID-19 pandemic, was to be held in Russia but was cancelled on 1 March 2022, after Finland, Sweden, Norway, and the United States announced that they would not take part in the competition in Russia due to the Russian invasion of Ukraine.
-Before the start of their games, the players of four Russian bandy teams formed a ‘Z’ on the field, which is the letter symbolizing the Russian tanks that have invaded Ukraine.
+After the International Olympic Committee's recommendations following the Russian invasion of Ukraine, the Federation of International Bandy excluded Russia from participating in the 2022 Women's Bandy World Championship.
+The men's 2020 Bandy World Championship was to be held in Russia, but was cancelled on 1 March 2022, after Finland, Sweden, Norway, and the United States announced that they would not take part in the competition in Russia due to the Russian invasion of Ukraine.

+Baseball

+Baseball is a minor sport in Russia, with 3,000 players.
+The game was first introduced in the Soviet Union when Americans were fleeing the Great Depression.
+Russia also won a bronze medal at the 2020 Baseball5 European Championship.